neelix-io/create-experience-action/SECURITY.md

 Security reports are welcome and appreciated.
 If you discover a potential security issue, we'd like to hear from you right away.
 Please do not open a public issue.
-Instead, please contact us right privately at services@neelix.io.
+Instead, please contact us privately at services@neelix.io.
 We'll be sure to respond as quickly as we can.